-EFRAG supports the introduction of the disclosure objectives.
+EFRAG supports the introduction of the disclosure objectives, should the information be included in the notes to the financial statements.

-- 55 As per the answer to Question 2 above, EFRAG supports the proposed requirements to disclose information about the strategic rationale and management's objectives for an acquisition as at the acquisition date.
-EFRAG also supports the requirement to provide information on whether the entity is meeting the objectives. - 56 EFRAG agrees with these specific requirements as EFRAG considers it important that users of financial statements receive information to assess the expected benefits from an acquisition and the extent to which the acquisition is providing these benefits.
+- 5560 As perstated in the answer to Question 2 above, EFRAG supports considers that the proposed requirements to disclose information about the strategic rationale and management's objectives for an acquisition as at the acquisition date.
+EFRAG also supports the requirement to provide could result in useful information.
+Similarly, information on whether the entity is meeting the objectives would be useful. - 5661 As noted in paragraph 22 above, EFRAG has not formed a view on whether the proposed information should be provided in the financial statements.
+If it should, EFRAG agrees with these specific requirements as EFRAG considers it important that users of financial statements receive information to assess the expected benefits from an acquisition and the extent to which the acquisition is providing these benefits is useful.
 Such information is important for assessing the management's stewardship.
 In order for preparers to better understand the purpose of the disclosure requirements and hence be able to provide the disclosures best suited, EFRAG supports the introduction of disclosure objectives.
-EFRAG, accordingly, agrees with the additional disclosure objectives that require companies to provide information to help investors to understand: - (a) the benefits that a company's management expected from an acquisition when agreeing the price to acquire a business; and - (b) the extent to which an acquisition is meeting management's objectives for the acquisition.
+If the information is to be provided within the Financial Statements, EFRAG, accordingly, agrees with the additional disclosure objectives that require companies to provide information to help investors to understand: - (a) the benefits that a company's management expected from an acquisition when agreeing the price to acquire a business; and - (b) the extent to which an acquisition is meeting management's objectives for the acquisition.

-- 57 According to the DP, investors have said the information they want is not about goodwill itself, but information that gives them a better understanding of why a company paid the price it did for the acquired business. - 58 Investors have said that information on the nature, timing and amount of expected synergies is important.
+- 5762 According to the DP, investors have said the information they want is not about goodwill itself, but information that gives them a better understanding of why a company paid the price it did for the acquired business. - 5863 Investors have said that information on the nature, timing and amount of expected synergies is important.
 It would allow them to understand better the benefits a company's management expected when agreeing the price to acquire a business.
 This information would help investors to assess whether the price paid was reasonable.
-The information would also help investors hold management to account for its progress in achieving those synergies.

-- 59 Stakeholders have told the IASB that synergies are often difficult to quantify.
+The information would also help investors hold management to account for its progress in achieving those synergies. - 5964 Stakeholders have told the IASB that synergies are often difficult to quantify.
 However, the IASB expects that management would have already made an estimate of expected synergies in agreeing the price for an acquired business.
 Stakeholders have also said that disclosures about expected synergies could be commercially sensitive.
-However, the IASB does not intend to require companies to disclose detailed plans on how they intend to realise the synergies. - 60 Thus, the IASB's preliminary view is that it should require a company to disclose in the year an acquisition occurs: - (a) a description of the synergies expected from combining the operations of the acquired business with the company's business; - (b) when the synergies are expected to be realised; - (c) the estimated amount or range of amounts of the synergies; and - (d) the estimated cost or range of costs to achieve those synergies. - 61 In addition, investors would like companies to disclose the amounts of financing and defined benefit pension liabilities because they view them as part of the total capital employed in the transaction by the acquirer. - 62 Thus, the IASB's preliminary view is that it should develop proposals to specify that liabilities arising from financing activities and defined benefit pension liabilities are major classes of liabilities.
+However, the IASB does not intend to require companies to disclose detailed plans on how they intend to realise the synergies.

+- 6065 Thus, the IASB's preliminary view is that it should require a company to disclose in the year an acquisition occurs: - (a) a description of the synergies expected from combining the operations of the acquired business with the company's business; - (b) when the synergies are expected to be realised; - (c) the estimated amount or range of amounts of the synergies; and - (d) the estimated cost or range of costs to achieve those synergies. - 6166 In addition, investors would like companies to disclose the amounts of financing and defined benefit pension liabilities because they view them as part of the total capital employed in the transaction by the acquirer. - 6267 Thus, the IASB's preliminary view is that it should develop proposals to specify that liabilities arising from financing activities and defined benefit pension liabilities are major classes of liabilities.